 Abstract.
 Semi-discrete transport can be characterized in terms of real-valued shifts.
 Often, but not always, the solution to the shift-characterized problem partitions the continuous region.
 This paper gives examples of when partitioning fails, and offers a large class of semi-discrete transport problems where the shift-characterized solution is always a partition.

 - Successive Subdivision Methods for transportation networks of images and other grid graphs with Michael Muskulus of the Norwegian University of Science and Technology.
+Technical Report.
 Spring 2017.

 Abstract.
 A variety of methods already exist for computing solutions to discrete optimal transport problems, but all of those methods are designed to work on abstract networks.
 We propose a new optimal transport technique, the method of successive subdivision, or SSD, as a way of leveraging known positional information to reduce computation time and complexity.
 We then compare the performance of a specific, multigrid-style SSD against some standard methods, and consider the scaling behavior of our software in order to acquire information about the method’s average complexity.
 Our results show that multigrid-style SSD is significantly faster than standard solution methods, especially for large transport problems.
 We therefore conclude that the SSD approach offers a promising way of using the structure of the embedding space to solve optimal transport problems more efficiently.